PabloSan1997/FirebaseMySocialMedia/service/README.md

 #### Body

-This request uses form-data or multipart form instead of JSON.
+This request uses form-data or multipart/form-data instead of JSON for file uploads.

 | Name  | Value                            |
 |-------|----------------------------------|